With summer winding down in Haines City, now is a good time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Not sure when you last replaced yours?
-Take it out and tilt it toward the light.
-If you can’t see light through it, get a new one.
+Unsure when you last replaced yours?
+Remove it and angle it toward the light.
+If light isn’t visible, get a new one.

 3. Clean the Inside